stringparser/parth/readme.md

     - path: the input path sanitized
     - def: number of default regexes used for set
     - cus: number of custom regexes parsed for set
+    - depth: type `number`, integer representing the `depth` of the path

 `path` can contain any number of parameters(regexes) in the form
 ```js